Teaching With Breakfast Pizza!

 Now we are finished!
 Let’s eat!

 There’s also a ton of stuff that was secretly being taught.
-For one, he is learning healthy eating choices as we reinforce what are options for breakfast.
+For one, he is learning healthy eating choices as we reinforce what options are for breakfast.
 I will admit that on Feb.
-15th he asked for chocolate for breakfast.
-He enjoyed a Hershey kiss the night before as a special treat and immediately asked for it as soon as opened his eyes the next day.
+15th, he asked for chocolate for breakfast.
+He enjoyed a Hershey’s kiss the night before as a special treat and immediately asked for it as soon as opened his eyes the next day.
 We talked about that being a special treat and not something we eat all of the time.
 Insert 2-year-old whining in disagreement, but when the chocolate did not appear, he got over it.
-These healthy eating messages are sometimes more explicit as we explain why chocolate isn’t a breakfast option, but more often it’s subliminal in our everyday discussions about foods.
+These healthy eating messages are sometimes more explicit as we explain why chocolate isn’t a breakfast option, but more often, it’s subliminal in our everyday discussions about foods.

 Another skill he has to learn while cooking is self-regulation.
 In order to get the yogurt onto the bread, he needs to control where the spoon is moving.
 Widely flailing the spoon around may seem like more fun (especially when he sees my reaction), but ultimately it won’t get the bread covered.

-As much fun as he is having adding those toppings to the pizza, he has to learn to stand still on the stool in order to be safe.
-At the beginning of our cooking adventures, this was something I constantly had to remind him.
+As much fun as he is having to add those toppings to the pizza, he has to learn to stand still on the stool in order to be safe.
+At the beginning of our cooking adventures, this was something I constantly had to remind him of.
 Now he knows dancing or jumping is not an option when standing on a stool.
 Once he’s done cooking, he can go bananas on the ground!

 So whether you’re looking for a way to get your little one to eat more by taking part in meal prep or you just need a fun activity to do together, know that you are teaching your little one so much more than you know!

-Some skills may be more intentional like the vocabulary, others are more embedded in the healthy choices.
+Some skills may be more intentional, like vocabulary, while others are more embedded in healthy choices.